Toggle: English / Spanish

 - Balance testing (ENG)

-Your health care provider may prescribe medications to help you feel better, including:
+Your provider may prescribe medicines to help you feel better, including:

 Surgery may be needed if you have Meniere's disease.